 Washington County currently provides medical, dental and vision coverage for you and your eligible family members.
 Please refer to the plan summary for information regarding coverage levels and restrictions for each plan.

-Employees qualify for the Healthy Choices incentive by participating in Wellness activities throughout the prior year.
-If a new employee is hired after the close of the Healthy Choices activity period they will be placed in Healthy Choices incentive for the remainder of the benefit year.
-Employees will have an opportunity each year to qualify for the Healthy Choices incentive by completing select Wellness activities.
-Current premium contribution rates are available by clicking here.
+Employees qualify for the Wellness Incentive by participating in Wellness activities throughout the prior year.
+If a new employee is hired after the close of the Wellness Incentive activity period they will be awarded the Wellness Incentive for the remainder of the benefit year.
+Employees will have an opportunity each year to qualify for the Wellness Incentive by completing select Wellness activities.
+Earning the Wellness Incentive gives employees a lower employee premium share on their medical, dental, and vision plans for the upcoming plan year (5% versus 10% for employees who do not earn the incentive).
+2021 Premium Rates and 2021 Premium Rates - Job Share.